Vireo: Revolutionizing the ISOBUS Virtual Terminal.

 In order for ISOBUS to be useful for implement control and for implement OEMs, ISOBUS compatible tractors (including VTs) are needed.
 Before VTs were commonplace in the tractor, there was no point for implement manufacturers to develop ISOBUS compatible implement controllers, as the tractors did not have the screens to display them.

+Ironically, just as ISOBUS VTs in tractors became widespread enough to become useful for implement control, there has been a major disruption in the display market.
+In 2010, Apple released a product that would have a major impact on every industry that uses some sort of display for user interaction, the iPad.
 It took several years before it became obvious, but tablets have now taken hold in the agricultural market.
 It turns out the tablet is very well-suited to solving the same problem that ISOBUS VTs tackled, as a single tablet could have apps from different manufacturers that communicate over Bluetooth or Wi-Fi to an ISOBUS implement controller.
 The tablet allows for a single display to be used to control implements from many manufacturers, but because it is driven by high volume consumer technology, the price point is much lower, and the technology capability is much higher when compared to the typical ISOBUS VT.

 Unlike ISOBUS VTs, tablets are not limited in the organization and structure of graphics on the screen, allowing apps to be implemented in a way that is well-suited to the application.
 Plus, as tablet hardware continues to evolve, apps can be easily loaded onto new devices allowing users to always make use of the most current technology.
 With built-in communication capabilities and untethered connection, tablets quickly offer benefits that will never be available in ISOBUS VTs.